filipelsilva/dotfiles-public/README.md

 ### gitconfig

 Aliases and some settings to do diffs and merges are defined in here.
-I recommend putting your name and email in here, to ease the commit/push process.
+In order to put your name and email in the config, create a file in the home directory called ".gitconfig.user", with the following content (".gitconfig" will include it):

 ```
 [user]